 Cons

-• Not designed primarily for enterprise TA operating models
+• Not built mainly for enterprise TA models

 • Best value when agency teams use it as the core system of record